Cover image for Usability Testing Strategies for Responsive Web Design: A Complete Guide

 • Time to Interactive (TTI)

-Performance directly impacts usability.
+Performance directly affects usability.
 Poor performance creates poor usability, especially on mobile devices with limited processing power and network connectivity.
+Run this testing before launch to establish performance baselines, when investigating bounce rate or conversion issues, and after major updates.

 Infographic